nniemeir/leisure/README.md

 This is where the paths to your media libraries will be held.
 If a path is not specified, its corresponding media type will be omitted.

 ### games.csv
 This file should contain an entry for each game you have installed.
+None can be provided as the runner for an entry to use the launch command itself for the game_id field.
 Due to the number of supported game runners, entries must be added manually in the following format:
 ```
 Title;Runner;ID or ROM filename
 Todd of Lore 4;Steam;377160
 Nuke Dookthem 3D;Lutris;6
 Grand Theft Walrus;PCSX2;GTW.iso
+Brutal WOOD;None;gzwood -file BRUTAL.pk3
 ```

 ## Preview Images